NameMC/BASIC-SNIPING-GUIDE/README.md

 | The time at which a username is available, after the 37 day period of waiting | Droptime / Drop |
 -------------

-Now I will explain what each of these is used for in particular.
+The following list gives an entire explanation of each term and includes examples.

 -------------
 ### **Snipe**
 - To claim a (Minecraft) name as fast as you possibly can.
-Some people confuse this with simply claiming a name (that's available), so they would mistakenly say:
+Some people confuse this with claiming a name (that's available), so they would mistakenly say:
 > I saw this available 4-character name so I sniped it

 - Which is incorrect because the name was available; you were not competing for ownership of the name, you were not timing your requests, you weren't having to wait until it was available.
-The correct usage would entail the aforementioned complications:
+The correct usage would entail the aforementioned conditions:
 > I sniped "JohnSmith" using 10 MFAs.
 I got it on `.0865`

 ᲼᲼᲼᲼᲼᲼